fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 * The UltraZed design uses 4x GEMs to connect to ports 0-3 of the Ethernet FMC.

+### Trenz TE0808 Starter Kit

+The base board TEBF0808 has a DIP switch that must be set correctly to enable VADJ of 1.8V.
+Set S5-4 to ON in order to set VADJ to 1.8V.

 ### ZedBoard, MicroZed and PicoZed

 When changing `ETH_FMC_PORT` from 0-2 to 3 (ie. when switching to GEM1), it has been noticed that